• Skip to main content

 Roasting besan ladoo

 5. Continuously stir for another 4-5 minutes.
 The color of the besan will darken slightly.
-Since my mixture was a bit crumbly, I added another tablespoon of ghee.
+Since my mixture was a bit crumbly, I added another tbsp of ghee.
 Add it if you need it.

 6. A minute later - the mixture begins to combine.
 You should be able to smell the aroma of the besan.